 Victim Teofilo “JoJo” Navales of Castaic

-In addition to the murder charges with special-circumstances enhancements because they involved multiple homicides, Pasasouk faces charges of one count of attempted murder, five counts of assault with a semiautomatic firearm, and possession of a firearm by a felon with five priors.
+On Thursday, Pasasouk was additionally convicted of one count of attempted murder, five counts of assault with a semiautomatic firearm and possession of a firearm by a felon.